TACC/Lmod/README.md

 Features:

-  1. Now uses the value of LD_PRELOAD and LD_LIBRARY_PATH for run all TCL progams.
+  1. Now uses the value of LD_PRELOAD and LD_LIBRARY_PATH found at configure time to run all TCL progams.

   2. Now uses a custom _module_dir function for tab completion in bash for module use path<TAB>.
 Thanks to Pieter Neerincx!